 - Memberships – One of the most thoughtful gifts we received was a membership to the Monterey Bay Aquarium.
 My daughters were 2, 5 and 8 when their dad died.
 All three of them love sea creatures.
 This gift gave us the opportunity to make new memories together.
 For someone who has children, you might consider a membership to a local zoo, trampoline place, ice skating rink, museum, etc. Adults might enjoy a pass to a ski resort, botanical garden or art class.

 I hope this list will provide some specific ideas for gifts as well as spark your creativity in ways to bless someone after loss.
 What are some unique gifts you might suggest?

-*The above article does include Amazon affiliate links.
-If you purchase through these links, the author does gain a small percentage at no additional cost the buyer, which will be used to help maintain this blog.
+**The above article includes Amazon and Dayspring affiliate links.
+If you purchase through these links, the author does gain a small percentage at no additional cost to the buyer, which helps maintain this blog.

 *Featured photo courtesy of Unsplash.